d-bl/GroundForge/docs/snow-stitches/index.md

 The [template] requires to replace sixteen stitches: one for each corner of the squares shown on the right.
+The form below reduces that tedious work to four actions.
 The hexagons below match the squares above.
 Note that in both cases one element is flipped.